 “The evidence is very strong for the relationship between sleep apnea and hypertension and cardiovascular disease generally, so people really need to know that,” stated Donna Arnett, Ph.D., chair of epidemiology at the School of Public Health at the University of Alabama on the American Heart Association’s website.

 The good news: Controlling sleep apnea significantly cuts risk.
-Highly effective treatments include the use of air pump systems called CPAP (continuous positive airway pressure), the same treatment utilized in the Sleep Services Program at the Pritikin Longevity Center® in Miami, Florida.
+Highly effective treatments include the use of air pump systems called CPAP (continuous positive airway pressure).

 In addition to improving blood pressure and heart health, studies suggest that controlling sleep apnea and getting back to a good night’s sleep may help patients:

 “And the really good news is that losing just 10 to 15% of excess body weight often improves sleep apnea so much that it sometimes even disappears.
 Many patients, in fact, find they no longer need their CPAP machines,” notes Pritikin’s Medical Director, Dr. Danine Fruge.